planariangames/eldritchgambit/index.markdown

 - **Engaging Combat:** Move?
 Attack?
 Cast a spell?
 Climb a huge monster?
 Provoke, subdue or disarm a foe?
 Rally back into action?
 Grapple?
 Guard an ally?
 Your call!
-- **Freeform Characters:** you decide their motive, where their talents lie, and what abilities make them outstanding.
+- **Freeform Characters:** No restrictive classes or feats.
+You decide their motive, where their talents lie, and what abilities make them outstanding.
 - **Freeform Experience:** decide for yourself what earns your character their power.
 Challenge them with a personal Quest!
 - **Gambits:** push your luck after success or failure to change fate with Gambits.
 You choose when to place yourself at the mercy of your dice!
 - **Item-based Magic:** those who wield enchanted items are capable of magic.
-Spells are for everyone and run the gamut from flashy combat techniques to overt necromancy.
+Spells are for everyone, not restricted by level, and run the gamut from flashy combat techniques to overt necromancy.
 - **Room to Grow:** the hacking tolerance of this ruleset means there is space for your additions!
 - **Volleyball Initiative:** combatants pass their next turns to each